zavolanlab/tandem-pas/README.md

 ```

 ### 7. Running the pipeline
 Go to the root folder of this repo and make sure you have the conda environment `tandem_pas` activated.
 For your convenience, the directory `execute` contains bash scripts that can be used to start local runs, using either singularity or conda, and a slurm cluster run, using singularity.
-In order for the latter to work, you will have to specify the partition to be used in `run_slurm_singularity.sh`.

 [polyasite-atlas]: <https://polyasite.unibas.ch/atlas>
 [conda]: <https://docs.conda.io/projects/conda/en/latest/index.html>